amrmzfr-dev/mesraekuiti_ozone/README_BACKEND.md

 **GET** `/api/devices/online/`
 - **Response**: List of devices online in last 5 minutes

+- need to add checking poll, on the esp32

 **GET** `/api/devices/all/`
 - **Response**: List of all devices (online and offline)